DocKremlin/My-own-novel/src/intro.md

 **Hyperspace:** Tunnels in space functioning like a wormhole that allow massive spacecrafts to travel to another specific location over light speed.

-**Surface Forces:** Land, sea, air forces, and support forces controlled by a civilization within its living planet.
-They take the job to occupy another civilization on land or sea of planets after space navies finish combat.
+**Surface Forces:** Land, naval, aerial, and support forces controlled by a civilization within her living planet's atmosphere and surface area.
+They take the job to occupy another civilization on land or sea of planets after space navies finish combat and seize priority.

 **Superluminal Thruster:** Engines that are capable to drive spaceships in hyperspace.